Fostering healthy relationships as the journey expands.

 This revelation of value, the revelation that heals, takes time.

-To keep the focus on this deeper relationship that reveals and heals, while they are still incarcerated, we do NOT use money for these purposes:
+To keep the focus on a deeper relationship that reveals and heals during incarceration, we do NOT use funds for these purposes:

 RESOURCES CAN REMOVE BARRIERS

-SECURUS eMesages online: attach return/reply email “stamps” so they can reply at no cost, or even transfer stamps (no more than 5 at a time, just to write the Parish Team)
+Email “stamps” so they can reply to your email at no cost.
+You can transfer e-stamps (no more than 5 at a time), specifically for them to use writing to the Parish Team

-money on your own phone’s Advance Pay account, so they can call you at no cost
+money on the prepaid calling account for your number, so they can call you at no cost

-(If, after a few months they naturally start sharing about desired contact with their children or aging mother, and have made contact, but the family on the outside lacks phone funds, try putting some money on their Inmate PIN Account to call family.
+If, after a few months, they start sharing about desired contact with a specific family member and have initiated contact but the family member lacks phone funds, try putting some money on their Inmate PIN Account to call.
 This requires trust.
-But even better would be to get to know their family and add funds to the family member’s Advance Phone account.
-See the logic?)
+Even better would be getting to know their family and adding funds to the family member’s online prepaid account!

-purchasing a new book online that’s connected to something you are discussing together or reading together as a team, and having it shipped directly to them in prison
+purchasing a new book that’s connected to something you are discussing or reading together as a team.
+This should be done through an online vendor with a new book, shipped directly to the friend in prison.

-This is a devastating 20-min investigation into how companies and prisons profit-share to make millions off of incarcerated individuals’ loved ones.
-You might recognize key players.
+This is a devastating 20-minute investigation into how companies and prisons profit-share to make millions off of incarcerated individuals’ loved ones.
+You might recognize some key players.

-If you’re pressed for time, just the first 5 minutes is enough to get the idea.
+If you’re pressed for time, the first 5 minutes will be enough to get the idea.

 “ROLL AWAY THE STONE” FUND

 Good news: that’s why we’re here.
 Jesus calls a community to move these barriers, not expecting Lazarus to roll the stone away by himself.
-(That’s an American value, not a biblical one.)
+(Bootstraps are an American value, not a biblical one.)

-A whole church can easily round up $2,500 (a modest target we suggest) over the course of this year, to have ready for your releasing friend’s first months out of prison.
+A whole church can raise $5,000 (a suggested target) over the course of a year, to have ready for your releasing friend’s first months out of prison.
 This is your “Roll Away the Stone" Fund.

-Don’t worry, we have an entire “Welcome Home Event” module ahead that will help your team put together a fun event to share what you’re learning with your congregation, introduce your releasing friend (via photo and reading a letter from him/her), and invite the congregation to all pitch in to roll away these stones facing most every releasing prisoner:
+We have an entire “Welcome Home Event” module ahead that will help your team put together a fun event to share what you’re learning with your congregation, introduce your releasing friend (via photo and letters), and invite the congregation to join in rolling away these stones facing most every releasing prisoner.

-Here’s our list of the most common the financial barriers to reentry, and uses of the fund you’ll raise soon:
+Here’s our list of the most common financial barriers to reentry:

 Driver’s License